wcoots/node-cooter/SECURITY.md

 # Security Policy
 See it.
-Say it. sorted.
+Say it.
+Sorted.